sourcegraph/sourcegraph-public-snapshot/doc/code_search/tutorials/search_subexpressions.md

 ### Fully parenthesize subexpressions

 It's best practice to parenthesize queries to avoid confusion.
-For example, there are multiple ways to group the query, which is not fully parenthesized:
+For example, there are multiple ways to group this query, which is not fully parenthesized:

 ```sgquery
 repo:sourcegraph (Github case:yes) or (organisation case:no)